How Does It Work?

 You can press your personal alarm or base unit and let the call centre know the new information.
 Alternatively, you can call us on 0800 130 0011 or email [email protected]

 Yes, you will need to notify us of your new address and phone number and you may need to adjust your keyholders listed.
 You will need to disconnect the equipment, when you are ready, and ensure all the cables are kept safe.
 When you install everything at your new address, it’s important to test and notify the monitoring centre that you are now living at your new address.
-If your alarm was originally prescribed by an occupational therapist then you should contact our customer service team on 0800 130 0011 or via email at [email protected] us before you move, as you may have sensors that belong to the local authority.
+If your alarm was originally prescribed by an occupational therapist then you should contact us before you move, as you may have sensors that belong to the local authority.

 There will be a company label on your alarm unit with their details or you can press your personal alarm and the call centre will tell you who your provider is.